technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

 > running in a few seconds.
 And the Spark session is established and it
 > starts executing the code.
 Subsequent code execution is almost
 > instantaneous in this notebook while the Spark session is active.
->
-> ![A screenshot of a computer AI-generated content may be
-> incorrect.](./media/image74.png)

-6. Next, you read raw data from the **Files** section of the lakehouse and add more columns for different date parts as part of the transformation.
+5. Next, you read raw data from the **Files** section of the lakehouse and add more columns for different date parts as part of the transformation.
 You use partitionBy Spark API to partition the data before writing it as delta table based on the newly created data part columns (Year and Quarter).

-7. To execute the second cell, select **Run** icon that appears to the left of the cell upon hover.
+6. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+Click on **▷ Run cell** button and review the output

     **Note**: In case, you are unable to see the output, then click on the horizontal lines on the left side of **Spark jobs**.